fusionby2030/moxie/docs/source/datasets.rst

 Within the profile database, there are various datasets that use the pulse information stored above.
 They are found in the top-level subgroup :code:`'processed_datasets'`.

+This is subject to change, don't take my word for it!
 .. code-block:: text

   profile_database           - the database file, (if have it, you know)